caente/caente.github.com/_posts/2016-03-28-simplicity.md

 ~~~

-If we where to attempt the implementation of those methods, we would have some messiness initially, but a better abstraction would emerge:
+If we were to attempt the implementation of those methods, we would have some messiness initially, but a better abstraction would emerge:

 ~~~
 def days(dateRange:DateRange):List[LocalDate] // returns all the days in a DateRange